-For a real remote village off the beaten track with a breath-taking scenery and overwhelmingly friendly people we advise you to choose Munti Gunung.
+For a real remote village off the beaten track with a breath-taking hill scenery we advise you to choose Munti Gunung.
 This northern village is in one of the least developed regions in Bali and the chances of running into another tourist are very few.

 If your holidays in Indonesia do not include a stay in Bali but in Lombok, or if you want to combine both islands, a place far less touristy than anything you’ll find in Bali would be the Muslim village of Kotaraja in East Lombok.